 Design and Master Planning

-Project design and master planning for Te Tātoru o Wairau is underway throughout the second half of 2021.
+Master planning for Te Tātoru o Wairau is underway in 2022.

 Contractor-led consortium Te Tumu has been engaged to deliver master plans and designs for Te Tātoru o Wairau.